KingCueio/Survival-Commands-in-IRPH/README.md

    These are the following commands for Survival 1 Rank:
 - Novice
+     - /pay [player] [amount]
+       - This command allows you to pay another player from your balance.
      - /back
        - This command will allow you to return to your death point.
 - Rookie